mmtmn/brainrot/README.md

 # Brainrot Programming Language Specification

-⚠️ not finished, but the examples are working on linux ⚠️
+⚠️ not finished, but the examples are working in linux ⚠️

 ---